sbianco78/UnsupervisedPlanktonLearning/README.md

 # Code for "Annotation-free learning of plankton for classification and anomaly detection"
 Vito Paolo Pastore, Thomas Zimmerman, Sujoy K. Biswas and Simone Bianco.

-Plankton classifier.py contains the code to implement the Plankton Classifier pipeline as described in:
+Plankton classifier.py contains the code to implement the Plankton Classifier pipeline.

 The code is organized as a class (Plankton classifier).
 The main class allows to perform test and evaluate the results, as discussed in the paper,